Learn More About Our Story Genres

 Mini Read

-The Mini Read presents a short, high-interest nonfiction article that “warms up kids’ reading muscles” and also builds knowledge.
+The Mini Read is a short, high-interest nonfiction article that “warms up kids’ reading muscles” and also builds knowledge.
 Each Mini Read has a showstopping photo and nonfiction text features.
-Here we introduce our character Nosey, a dog who uses her long nose to sniff out facts.
-Nosey draws kids to an online activity where kids pull out key details from what they’ve learned.

 Fiction